-- Increased lung function
+- Lung function

-- Assisting with airway clearance
+- Airway clearance

-- Improved balance and flexibility
+- Balance and flexibility

-- Increased muscle and bone strength
+- Muscle and bone strength

-- Improved appetite
+- Appetite

-- Increased bone density
+- Bone density

-How much and what types of physical activity?
+How much and what types of activity?

 All children, with or without CF, should be physically active every day, including a wide variety of activities like running, jumping and ball games.
 For younger children, physical activity should be fun as this is the time when good exercise habits are created.